How to normalize audio in a video on a Mac

 | 100% offline, nothing uploaded | Yes | Yes | Uploads your clip |

-| Price | Free during beta | Free | Free + upsell |
+| Price | Free tier + one-time $129 | Free | Free + upsell |

 iMovie has a basic "normalize clip volume" buried in the audio inspector and re-renders the whole project; online tools upload your footage.
 Crisp normalizes to a proper broadcast target, touches only the audio, and keeps it local.